opensoars/f_/readme.md

 When we look at the two lists above, we can categorize computational tasks into two separate groups:

 1. Asynchronous (either simple and quick or complex and long lasting)
-2. Synchronous (only small and quick)
+2. Synchronous (only simple and quick)

 ### API